Virginia Motorcycle Statutes

 A person shall be guilty of reckless driving who drives any motor vehicle so as to be abreast of another vehicle in a lane designed for one vehicle, or drives any motor vehicle so as to travel abreast of any other vehicle traveling in a lane designed for one vehicle.
 Nothing in this section shall be construed to prohibit two two-wheeled motorcycles from traveling abreast while traveling in a lane designated for one vehicle.
 In addition, this section shall not apply to (i) any validly authorized parade, motorcade, or motorcycle escort, (ii) a motorcycle traveling in the same lane of traffic as a bicycle, electric personal assistive mobility device, electric power-assisted bicycle, or moped; nor shall it apply to (iii) any vehicle when lawfully overtaking and passing one or more vehicles traveling in the same direction in a separate lane.

 Comment: The rule is that if you have a passenger you must have a seat and footrests for them.
 A two up seat is fine.
 Contrary to popular belief there is no requirement that the passengers use the footrests or even be able to reach them.
-However, the bike must be equipped with them.
+However, the bike must be equipped with separate footrests for your passenger if you wish to ride with one.

 § 46.2-910.
 Motorcycle and autocycle operators to wear helmets, etc.; certain sales prohibited; penalty.